ClaudioFL/ClaudioFL/README.md

     <p>The world of technology is vast and ever-changing.
 I'm always on the hunt to learn new things im currently diving deep in the world of Unreal Engine and game development.</p>

 <h2>💌 Stay Connected:</h2>
     <p>I'm always open to collaborate, discuss tech, or just chat!
-Reach out and let's connect.
-You can get in touch via:</p>
+Reach out and let's connect, you can get in touch via:</p>
     <a href="mailto:claudioflorio1@hotmail.com">Mail</a>

 </body>